DonTron-prog/docerate/content/posts/Evaluating LLM Performance on Specialized Tasks.md

 _"You can't improve what you don't measure."_ - adage

 As we move from initial exploration to systematic optimization of the task, robust metrics become essential.
 There are a few standard metrics in evaluating these NLP models (as noted in table 1), these can be combined and built upon.
-Multiple frameworks also exist to assist like DSPy [3], Comet and LangSmith, they are powerful and help get started quickly, but still require an understanding on how to evaluate the task [1].
+Frameworks exist to assist in this like DSPy [3], Comet, and LangSmith, they are powerful and help get started quickly, but still require an understanding on how to evaluate the task [1].
 The metrics chosen in these frameworks will identify weaknesses and guide improvements.

 The metrics can be a second order optimization problem, one on top of optimizing for your task.
 They will evolve, adapt, and it is crucial they can be tuned [1, 4].
 This happens 1) because new information is gathered, or the metric is not capturing all the dimensions of the task, and 2) the chosen metric is not sensitive enough and not providing enough signal.
-But like in Phase 1 "Simpler is smarter" and the important thing is to start somewhere and iterate.
+But like in Phase 1 "Simpler is smarter" the important thing is to start somewhere and iterate.

 A multi-faceted evaluation approach, combining computationally efficient traditional metrics with more complex evaluators, can balance efficiency and fidelity (and cost) [5].
 By layering simple quantitative measures with more nuanced qualitative assessments, we can create an evaluation system that captures both surface-level performance and deeper aspects of model capability.
 Balancing multiple measurements ensures efforts target genuine improvements rather than metric-gaming behaviours [1].